sunesimonsen/7W17732/Readme.md

     $('#siteBody .homePageBox .content').css({border: 'thick solid pink'})
     $('#siteBody .homePageBox .content h3:eq(1)').text(".:jQuery:.").css({color: 'red', textAlign: 'center', fontSize: '3em'});

 Let's just take a look at what is going on above. `$` is a reference to jQuery, that is uses to select a group of elements to work on using a CSS3 selector.
-When we have selected a group of element, we instruct jQuery what to do with the selected elements.
+When we have selected a group of element, we tell jQuery what to do with the selected elements.

 So the statement below means: Select all links that is nested within an element with the css class *topNavigation* and change the text color to pink.